Nations Outreach Officially Launches, Uniting Global Efforts

-(MENAFN- Market Press Release) February 5, 2024 1:51 pm - Nations Outreach, a new Christian non-profit, is set to revolutionize global ministry with engaging video series, podcasts, and practical tools for missionaries.

-Nations Outreach, a Christian non-profit dedicated to supporting missionaries and churches around the globe, has officially launched.
+CAMAS, WA, UNITED STATES, February 6, 2024 /EINPresswire / -- Nations Outreach , a Christian non-profit dedicated to supporting missionaries and churches around the globe, has officially launched.
 Founded by a group of committed missionaries, pastors, and business leaders, Nations Outreach will be led by President, Andy Ziesemer, who has over 20-years of ministry experience.
 This momentous launch showcases an innovative approach to global outreach, with initial efforts concentrated in Africa, the Caribbean, Kosovo, Pakistan, and Ukraine.

 The official launch aims to engage like minded supporters with ministry partners who are actively serving around the world.
 Creative Director, Jeremy Koering, said,“Our goal is that Nations Outreach becomes a valuable resource for our ministry partners.
 We built a platform that helps our partners stay connected with their supporters and create stronger relationships.”
 In addition to providing ministry partners with a fundraising platform, Nations Outreach is providing online courses that teach ministries fundraising, marketing, and more.